Sports Betting In New Mexico

 What Teams Can I Bet On In New Mexico?

 New Mexico may not have any professional teams, but they do have a few incredible college programs.
-Sports betting in New Mexico doesn’t necessarily have to be done on teams that are housed in your state – fans of out-of-state teams can wager on whoever they’d like, so long as they use an online, offshore sportsbook.
+But sports betting in New Mexico doesn’t necessarily have to be done on teams that are housed in your state – fans of out-of-state teams can wager on whoever they’d like.
 Below, we’ll list the popular college teams in the state, as well as the pro teams from surrounding states that have the largest NM fanbases.
-(Bear in mind that, as in most states, legal land-based sports betting in New Mexico does not include the ability to wager on the college teams from the state.
-If you wish to bet on NM’s NCAA teams, you will definitely need to use a legal offshore sportsbook.)
+Bear in mind that, as in most states, legal land-based sports betting in New Mexico does not include the ability to wager on the college teams from the state.
+If you wish to bet on NM’s NCAA teams, you will definitely need to use a legal offshore sportsbook.

 - NFL – Dallas Cowboys

 - NCAAF – New Mexico Lobos (University of New Mexico)

 - NCAAF – New Mexico State Aggies (New Mexico State University)

 If you’re new to legal online sports betting in New Mexico, you’ll want to learn how to read American odds.
 This is the most common form of odds you’ll see at an online sportsbook, no matter which event you’re wagering on.
 American odds are laid out with (+) and (-) symbols alongside numbers.
 Now, the symbols themselves denote whether someone is the favorite (-) or the underdog (+), but they also show the “price” of the bet in question.
 Regardless of its application, this number is always referred to as the “moneyline.”

 The number alongside the (+) or (-) symbol represents the payout.
 As such, if you have a team that is listed at -140, you have to put up $140 in order to win $100.
 Because favored teams are generally believed to have the advantage in the game, there’s less risk when you put your money on them, which results in a smaller payout.